 Attend a preventive worksite screening.
 Contact your benefits office for more information about scheduled screenings.
 Any worksite with at least 20 participants can host a screening.
 If your worksite doesn't meet that rule, consider hosting a joint screening with another worksite.
 To get started, complete and email the Preventive Worksite Screening Request Form to firstname.lastname@example.org to get started.

 Attend a regional preventive screening.
 If your worksite doesn’t offer a screening, or if you missed it, you can register for a regional screening.
-Regional screenings are on listed on our home page.
+To find a screening near you, check out the 2018 regional screening list.